 Left Brain vs. Right Brain

-Our brains consist can be thought of as being comprised of two basic regions – the left hemisphere and the right hemisphere.
-Admittedly, it is an oversimplification of the immense complexity of our brain to imply that the left and right hemispheres are completely independent of one another, but this is a very effective model when it comes to understanding optimal mental states for performance.
+Our brains can be thought of as being comprised of two basic regions – the left hemisphere and the right hemisphere.
+Admittedly, it is an oversimplification of the immense complexity of our brain to imply that the left and right hemispheres are completely independent of one another, but this is a very helpful model when it comes to understanding optimal mental states for performance.

 Left brain thinking is associated with words, numbers, logic, analysis, criticism, rules, details, planning, and judgment.
 Conversely, right brain thinking is associated with sounds, images, patterns, kinesthetic or sensory input, emotions, the “big picture,” free association, and creativity.

 Based on this information, which mode of thinking seems most conducive to effective practicing?
-Did you say left brain?
-Correct!
+Yep, left brain!
 Now, which seems most conducive to dynamic, inspired, and artistic performances?
 Right brain, exactly!
 Unfortunately, we often do the opposite.
 In the practice room, we have a tendency to practice somewhat mindlessly, merely repeating passages over and over until they sound better, making corrections, but doing so almost unconsciously.
 However, as soon as we walk on stage, we tend to get flooded by left brain over-analytical thinking, criticism, excessive planning, and so on, which only serves to lead to a pre-occupation with technical details and an inability to play as freely and automatically as we are capable.
 Are you familiar with the phrase “paralysis by analysis?”
 This is exactly what happens when we know that our every move and sound is under close scrutiny by others.
 The opposite of this paralyzed state is often referred to as “flow” or “the zone,” where everything just seems to “click” into place and our playing is easy, free, and effortless.

 How do we make the shift from left brain thinking to right brain thinking and get into “the zone?”
 One very effective tool is called Centering.